beechit/fal_securedownload/Documentation/Misc/Index.rst

 	The hook that is used to check if you have permissions to access the asset will force a download when this parameter is set.
 	Problem with this is that all other FileDumpEID hooks registered after fal_securedownload will not be executed anymore then.
-* I got javascript errors after including the provided typoscript template This is proberly because you do not have jQuery availible on the FE.
-You can easily disable the provided javascript be adding this line to you typoscript templete
+* I got javascript errors after including the provided typoscript template This is properly because you do not have jQuery available on the FE.
+You can easily disable the provided javascript be adding this line to you typoscript template

 .. code-block:: ts